vallahaye/go.vallahaye.net/README.md

 Vanity URLs for my Go modules.

 This repository contains the sources to build the static site hosted at [go.vallahaye.net](https://go.vallahaye.net/) using [Hugo](https://gohugo.io/).
-Most of the idea comes from [this awesome article](https://blog.jbowen.dev/2020/07/using-go-vanity-urls-with-hugo/) written by James Bowen ([@jamesbo13](https://github.com/jamesbo13)).
+Most of the idea comes from [this awesome article](https://blog.jbowen.dev/2020/07/using-go-vanity-urls-with-hugo/) written by Jessica Bowen ([@nullvoidptr](https://github.com/nullvoidptr)).

 ## Getting started